ambitioninc/django-deletion-side-effects/docs/index.rst

             """
             return u'{0} group{1} will be deleted'.format(len(side_effect_objs), 's' if len(side_effect_objs) > 1 else '')

+    # Register the side effect.
+Note that this is best called in the App Config's ready() method
+    register_deletion_side_effects(CascadeGroupDeletionSideEffect)

 In the above example, the side effect class inherits `BaseDeletionSideEffects`.
-The side effect handler is registered with the `register_deletion_side_effects` decorator.
-Note that the side effect handlers will need to be imported in the app config's `ready` method for your app with side effects.
+The side effect handler is registered with the `register_deletion_side_effects` function.
+Note that the side effect handlers will need to be connected in the app config's `ready` method for your app with side effects.

 Gathering Side Effects